redhat-developer/vscode-openshift-tools/README.md

 When working with [OpenShift Online](https://www.openshift.com/products/online/) remote cluster only one component can be created for Starter plan and Pro plan with default 2GiB storage.
 If you want to create multi component application you could opt in for Pro plan with bigger persistence storage (up to 150GiB).

-## New and Noteworthy

-* Latest odo v1.2.1 included
-* Webview based viewers for `Show Log`, `Follow Log` and `Describe` commands for Component
-* Terminals created with OpenShift commands have meaningful names for better navigation
-* OpenShift Routes in k8s Clusters View have new command 'Open in Browser'
-* `Describe` command for Component's URL
-* `Describe` and `New Storage` commands for not pushed Components
-* `New URL` command can create secured URLs for Component

 ## Commands and Features

 `vs-openshift-connector` supports a number of commands & actions for interacting with OpenShift clusters; these are accessible via the command menu (`Cmd+Shift+P` <kbd>⌘⇧P</kbd> on macOS or `Ctrl+Shift+P` <kbd>⌃⇧P</kbd> on Windows and Linux) and may be bound to keys in the normal way.